 8. BRC Audit Checklist Food Safety Plan – HACCP (Clause 2)

 BRC Audit Checklist Food Safety Plan – HACCP (Clause 2) involves a meticulous review of your food safety procedures and systems to ensure compliance with BRC standards.
-It includes an examination of your HACCP plan.
-It helps you assess the effectiveness of your HACCP system in identifying potential hazards, implementing control measures, and ensuring ongoing monitoring.
+It includes an examination of your HACCP plan, enabling you to assess the effectiveness of your HACCP system.
+You can identify potential hazards, implement control measures, and ensure ongoing monitoring.

 It also enables you to verify that your HACCP team is adequately trained, that the plan covers all relevant hazards, and that critical control points are well-defined and managed to mitigate risks effectively.
 You can efficiently prepare for your third-party BRC certification audit by digitizing your internal audits for streamlined conformance assessment.

-👉 Additionally, the GoAudits library includes more BRC audit checklists, to ensure compliance with all other clauses of BRC standards.
+👉 Additionally, the GoAudits library includes more BRC audit checklists to ensure compliance with all other clauses of the BRC standards.

 9. Food Safety & Hygiene Checklist